 Getting a Tattoo in Korea

 If you’re considering getting a tattoo in Korea I wouldn’t hesitate.
-The standards are equal to what you’d expect and with some of the incredible artists below to choose from, you’re bound to come out with something special.
+The standards are equal to what you’d expect and with some of the most incredible tattoo artists in South Korea are below for you to choose from.
+You’re bound to come out with something special.

 10 Incredible Tattoo Artists in South Korea

 Huge is one of my favourite artists, adorable block black and white Asian/anime inspired tattoos.
-If you’re looking for a cute kitty in a ramen bowl or a Kaonashi (No Face) in a box, this is your guy. e occasionally sells stickers and t-shirts of some of his most iconic designs.
+If you’re looking for a cute kitty in a ramen bowl or a Kaonashi (No Face) in a box, this is your guy.
+He occasionally sells stickers and t-shirts of some of his most iconic designs.
+Definitly one of our favourite tattoo artists in South Korea.

-Another artist whose colours blow me away.
+Another tattoo artist in South Korea whose colours blow me away.
 From beautiful florals, birds, fans, and talismans.
-I could look at this Instagram account all day.
+I could look at this Instagram account all day, if you’re looking for natural beauty then this is the artists for you.

-For bold colours, a traditional style, and full body works then Shiryu tattoo is the one.
+For bold colours, a traditional style, and full body work then Shiryu tattoo is one of the best tattoo artists in South Korea for giving you that edge.

-Hongdam creates fine-lined and whimsical watercolor tattoos.
+Hongdam creates fine-lined and whimsical watercolor tattoos and have made a huge name for themselves on the tattoo scene.
 If you’ve been looking for a floral design or some script then this is a great choice.
 I’m a big fan of their tiger designs too.
+One of our favourite tattoo studios in South Korea.

 Delicate fine art, watercolour tattoos.
-They create highly detailed pictures in the smallest of sizes.
+They create highly detailed pictures in the smallest of sizes, we;re consistently mind-blown by the quality from Sol Tattoo.

-This is one for delicate, small tattoos and that make a statement.
-Thin lines, high detail, and watercolours.
+This is one for delicate, small tattoos that make a statement.
+Thin lines, high detail, and watercolours make Tattooist Banal’s style so distinctive.

-Based in Busan, this studio specialises in traditional Japanese designs and sleeves.
-Beautiful dragons, waves, and cranes.
+Based in Busan, this Korean studio specialises in traditional Japanese designs and sleeves.
+Beautiful dragons, waves, and cranes are their siganture styles and they do it so well.

 Ridiculously cute, small heart and cartoon based tattoos with bold lines.
-Totally unique and fun to look at.
+Totally unique and fun to look at, we absoutely love Woo too!

 If you’re interested in learning how to create your own incredible tattoo designs, you can take this class – along with thousands of other classes – with Skillshare, along with a 30-day free trial for 30,000+ Skillshare classes.